 Camas Valley / Tenmile has a 13.0% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 73.9% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Camas Valley / Tenmile neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Camas Valley / Tenmile neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 48.3% of the households here have four, five, or more cars.
 That is more cars per household than in 99.5% of the neighborhoods in the nation.

 The real estate in this neighborhood consists of more mobile homes than 97.0% of all neighborhoods in America, with 36.4% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.